 Option Description

 Integrated NIC Allows you to control the on-board LAN controller.
 The option 'Enable UEFI Network Stack' is not selected by default.
 The options are:

 · Disabled

 · Enabled

-Enabled w/PXE (default)
+· Enabled w/PXE

 NOTE: Depending on the computer and its installed devices, the items listed in this section may or may not appear.

 SATA Operation Allows you to configure the operating mode of the integrated hard drive controller.

 Disabled = The SATA controllers are hidden

-RAID ON = SATA is configured to support RAID mode (selected by default)
+• RAID ON = SATA is configured to support RAID mode

+AHCI= SATA is configured for AHCI mode

+Serial Port Allows you to determine how the built-in serial port to operate.
+The options are:

+· Disabled

+· COM 1

+· COM 2

+· COM 3

+· COM 4

 Drives Allows you to enable or disable the various drives on-board:

-· SATA-0 (enabled by default)
+· SATA-0

+· SATA-1

+· SATA-2

+· SATA-4

-· M.2 PCle SSD-0
+• M.2 PCle SSD-0

 Smart Reporting This field controls whether hard drive errors for integrated drives are reported during system startup.
 The Enable Smart Reporting option is disabled by default.

 USB Configuration Allows you to enable or disable the integrated USB controller for:

 · Enable Boot Support

 Enable Front USB Ports

 · Enable Rear USB Ports

-All the options are enabled by default.

 Front USB Configuration Allows you to enable or disable the front USB ports.
 All the ports are enabled by default.

 Rear USB Configuration Allows you to enable or disable the back USB ports.
 All the ports are enabled by default.

 USB PowerShare This option allows you to charge the external devices, such as mobile phones, music player.
-This option is disabled by default.
+This option is not selected by default.

 Audio Allows you to enable or disable the integrated audio controller.
 The option Enable Audio is selected by default.

-Enable Microphone
+· Enable Microphone

 Enable Internal Speaker

-Both the options are selected by default.
+Miscellaneous Allows you to enable or disable the various on-board devices.

+· Enable Media Card